Bird Mites - What Are They and How to Get Rid of Them

 Bird mite infestation can sound like a tough problem to have and sometimes that’s true.
 However, you should avoid using domestic-grade chemicals to deal with the mites — this will only temporarily repel the insects without eradicating their colony.
 Additionally, some species of avian mites have shown resistance to conventional pesticides, so avoid wasting your money on ineffective products.

-If eliminating the nest doesn’t help, you can always call in a professional exterminator who will know what to do.
+If eliminating the nest doesn’t help, you can always call in a professional bird control specialist who will know what to do.